 Kitchen hardware is another easy switch.
 Dated hardware can date a whole kitchen, so the money invested in hardware can translate into the appearance of an expensive update.
 When it comes to cost, there’s a big range.
 You can go really cheap, but that defeats the purpose of the update, so splurge on something nice.
 Budget about $3 per drawer for pieces that are clean and modern.
 For a typical one-bedroom apartment this will run you about $50 and shouldn’t take more than 30 minutes to install.
 But don’t throw out the old hardware – you’ll want to switch it back when you leave and take your new pulls with you (unless your landlord agrees to pay for them).

 Similar to cabinet pulls, replacing doorknobs, switch plates, and other types of hardware can have a big impact.
 In most rentals they’re all pretty standard so if you have specific tastes and want to replace them go for it.
 It’s surprising what a difference it can make.
 Again, hang onto the originals so you can put them back when you move out.
+Of all my decorating tips for renters, this one is my favourite.

 Putting down an area rug is the simplest way to cover ugly floors without the trouble and expense of replacing them.
 Despite being a high-demand feature, good-looking hardwood floors are few and far between in rentals.
 Flooring takes so much wear and tear that landlords are hesitant to spend a lot of money replacing or repairing floors, so rugs are the answer to covering up any previous tenant’s damage.
 They’re also great for covering ugly carpet that doesn’t suit your style.